top of page

 What does diverticulitis feel like?

-Patients have described the symptoms of diverticulitis as a "dull" and other times "intense" pain.
+Patients have described the symptoms of diverticulitis as "dull" and, other times, "intense" pain.
 It can even be a "debilitating" type of pain with an unpredictable clinical pattern.

 How common is diverticulitis?

-The condition accounts for millions of clinic visits and hundreds of thousands of hospital admissions every year.
+The condition accounts for millions of clinic visits and hundreds of thousands of hospital admissions annually.

-The majority (~90%) of all diverticulitis is "uncomplicated"—which means there is no abscess, perforation, need for drainage or surgery.
+Most (~90%) of all diverticulitis is "uncomplicated," meaning no abscess, perforation, need for drainage, or surgery.

 The majority (~90%) of all diverticulitis is "uncomplicated."